august900/ExtensionRD/README.md

 Run RetroMCP in the source folder.
 It should detect options.cfg.
 Click on "compile", then "build".
 The jars should be in build.
 Make sure that "Full build" option is enabled.

+## Takedown Notice
+If this project violates any copyright and/or  Microsoft laws, we will take it down.
+Open a issue if it does.